SEAT León: Copa Edition

 In 2008, SEAT Deutschland announced the production of 55 units of the SEAT León Copa Edition.
 This limited edition was powered with a 2.0 TFSI engine producing 285 PS, and 360 Nm.
 Maximum speed is 254 km/h and the 0-100 km/h time is 5.9 seconds.
 The suspension is by Eibach, and inspired by the León Supercopa.
 The brakes were improved, and the car included xenon headlights, 18 inch wheels and a spoiler with larger air intakes.
 The only car colour available was white with black stripes.

 SEAT México announced the production of 100 units of the Copa Edition in orange colour with black stripes in September 2008.
 The Mexican version also had a sunroof, which the European León Copa did not.

 Streetcopa and World Champion Edition

 At the 2008 Geneva Auto Show, the León Streetcopa limited edition was released.
 It was a similar edition of León Copa Edition with some changes, designed for the Swiss market and limited to 200 units.
-Lately, after SEAT won World Touring Car Championship, SEAT Schweiz released a facelifted version called Leon World Champion Edition, also limited to 200 units.
+Lately, after SEAT won World Touring Car Championship, SEAT Schweiz released a facelifted version called León World Champion Edition, also limited to 200 units.